hyp3rd/go-base-app-skel/README.md

    git clone <https://github.com/hyp3rd/go-base-app-skel.git> your-new-project

-2. Remove the existing git folder and initialize a new repository:
+2. **Remove the existing .git folder** and initialize a new repository and your go module:

    ```bash
    cd your-new-project